andrev91/WeatherDemo/README.md

 ## 🏗️ Architecture

-This project aims to follow the MVVM (Model-View-ViewModel) architecture pattern (or specify MVP, MVI, or your custom approach).
+This project aims to follow the MVVM (Model-View-ViewModel) architecture pattern.

 * **Model:** Represents the data layer (e.g., data classes for weather info, Repository that fetches data from the AccuWeather API).
 * **View:** Represents the UI layer (Activities/Fragments) that observes data from the ViewModel and displays it.